Theodorulus/RoiaL-Bed/README.md

 ### Unit tests
 To run unit tests, use
-`pytest -v -m "not integrationTest"`
+`python -m pytest -v -m "not integrationTest"`

 ### Integration tests
 To run integration tests, use
-`pytest -v -m integrationTest`
+`python -m pytest -v -m integrationTest`

-To see unit tests coverage, use
+To see tests coverage, use
 `coverage run -m pytest -v`
 `coverage report`